-Hi there, in today’s article we’re going to pitting Megapixels vs Pixel/Sensor size.
+Hi there, in today’s article, we’re going to pit Megapixels vs Pixel/Sensor size.

 As most people are starting to become more tech enlightened these days, you hear them make use of the words “megapixels”.
 They do this to try to rate different camera abilities on different smartphones.

 Smartphone makers encourage this too.
 They tout the amount of megapixels present in their camera sensors and turn a blind eye to other camera specifications.
 This might lead one to believe (more often than not) that megapixel counts are the “alpha and omega” when it comes to rating camera abilities.

 These days, however, there is another school of thought that believes that camera prowess and ability should be evaluated by the size of the sensor as well as that of the pixels.

 For those who may not know, a pixel is a light-collecting bucket on a camera sensor.
 A megapixel simply means that there are a million pixels on the sensor.
 A camera with 12 megapixels (12MP) has 12 million pixels arranged on the camera sensor to help catch light (I have explained the process in detail here).